 Congestion can be classified as nasal congestion or chest congestion, depending on the area that is affected.
 It is sometimes accompanied with the lungs feeling heavy, pain when breathing, and buildup of fluids.
 People may define congestion in a variety of ways.
 While congestion is usually not a very serious condition, it can definitely be a burden.
-Symptoms may include coughing, runny nose, and trouble breathing.
+Symptoms may include coughing, a runny nose, and trouble breathing.
 Your physician may recommend a variety of tests to ensure an accurate diagnosis.
-Treatment may be done through medications or a few at home exercises that will help loosen up mucus.
+Treatment may be done through medications or a few at-home exercises that will help loosen up mucus.

 Symptoms of Congestion

 Nasal congestion can also be described as a stuffy nose and causes a plugged feeling.
 It can also include a runny nose in some cases.
 While these symptoms seem fairly mild, it may be serious for children and infants who have a hard time sleeping and eating as a result.